Depression and Chronic Illness: Understanding the Connection

 • Pain or discomfort.

-Physician and lifestyle treatment of depression in patients with chronic illness are both involved.
-Some of the successful treatments are:
+Both medical management and lifestyle modifications play an important role in treating depression in patients with chronic illness.
+Some of the successful treatments are the following:

-• Medication – Depression can be rectified by controlling the chemicals in the brain but must be selected wisely not to counteract other medications.
+• Medications: Depression can be rectified by controlling the chemicals in the brain, but they must be selected wisely so as not to counteract other medications.

-• Support Groups – To hear from somebody who has done it all may make others less alone.
+• Support Groups: To hear from somebody who has done it all may make others feel less alone.

-• Healthy Diet – It can level mood and energy.
+• Healthy Diet: It can elevate mood and energy.

 A doctor can help make a treatment choice depending on individual illnesses and diseases.

-Stay connected – Keep in touch with friends and family members to cope.
+• Stay Connected: Always keep in touch with friends and family members to cope.

 Depression and sickness usually go hand in hand most of the time, but it is good to know what is happening in order to get the right help and treatment.
 Both are hard to deal with but can be assisted by having a good support system and a bit of self-care.
 Being healthy can occur despite sickness with the right mindset.